Reviewing Deep Down (DPDW) & Its Competitors

 |2.40

 As a group, “Oil & gas field machinery” companies have a potential upside of 39.72%.
-Given Deep Down’s rivals higher probable upside, analysts clearly believe Deep Down has less favorable growth aspects than its rivals.
+Given Deep Down’s peers higher possible upside, analysts clearly believe Deep Down has less favorable growth aspects than its peers.

 Summary

-Deep Down beats its rivals on 6 of the 10 factors compared.
+Deep Down beats its peers on 6 of the 10 factors compared.

 Deep Down, Inc. focuses on complex deepwater and ultra-deepwater oil production distribution system support services and products used between the platform and the wellhead.
 The firm’s services and technological solutions include distribution system installation support and engineering services, umbilical terminations, loose-tube steel flying leads, installation buoyancy, remotely operated vehicles and tooling, marine vessel automation, control, and ballast systems.
 It supports subsea engineering, installation, commissioning, and maintenance projects through specialized service teams and engineered technological solutions.
 The firm’s products include active heave compensator, carousels, moray termination system, subsea accumulator, bend limiters, engine order telegraph, non-helical umbilical, umbilical termination assembly, bend stiffener latcher, loose steel tube flying leads, and riser isolation valve and subsea isolation valve control systems.
 Deep Down was founded by Mary L. Budrunas and Ronald E. Smith in 1997 and is headquartered in Houston, TX.